Mysore-Ooty Road: Nanjangud to Gundlupet

 This stretch also has two way road without any toll.
 There are some beautiful churches and temples on this way.
 Many Kerala restaurants dot either side of the road.
 There is a drive-in-cafe 15 km from Nanjangud.
 There is an outlet of Cafe Coffee Day another ten kilometer forward.

 Gundlupet to Gudalur

-This is a single line track passing through two national parks.
-You can find humps every 300 meters and the driving is very unpleasant.
-Night traffic is banned and animal sightings are rare during daytime except for elephants and deer.
+This is a 2-lane road passing through two national parks.
+You can find humps every 300 meters for safety of the animals.
+Night traffic is banned and animals may be sighted during daytime.

 Gudalur to Ooty

 This is a very scenic uphill route but traffic blocks are very common near the Frog Hill viewpoint.
 They last for one or two hours.
 The two sides of the road are very scenic with shola forests, undulating hills and lakes.